joinbeam/beam/README.md

 ## 🔥 Contributing

 To contribute to Beam, checkout the [CONTRIBUTING.md file](https://github.com/joinbeam/beam/blob/main/CONTRIBUTING.md) for more detailed information on how to contribute.

+## 🧰 Packages

+Here is a breakdown of each package in the `/packages` folder.

 ## ✅ Code of Conduct